CyberStudioUnited/SoupFBF-Depricated-Old/README.md

 # Similar Alternatives

 Similar alternatives to SoupFBF will be:
-Google Meet
+Google Meet,
-Zoom
+Zoom,
-FaceTime
+FaceTime,
-Discord
+Discord,
-Skype
+Skype.